srguiwiz/inflation/README.md

 For example,
-for a grandparent to understand why a kid wants to spend $20 on a shirt, when their own shirts to wear on the job used to be $3.
+for a grandparent to understand why a kid wants to spend $20 on a shirt, when their own shirts used to be $3.
 And, for a kid to understand what it means a grandparent worked for $2 per hour.

 This also is for people whose activities have prevented them from paying attention to some aspects of money.
 Sometimes they have to pay attention.
-This calculator hopefully helps making sense of it.
+This calculator hopefully helps making sense of numbers changing in time.